-Timely completion of program requirements, in addition to adhering to a sequential, organized program of academic study as outlined in this handbook, includes satisfactory completion of the Doctoral Qualifying (Prelim) Examination, the Pre-dissertation Research Project, the Doctoral Dissertation, as well as completing final paperwork and filing requirements for these research projects, and the predoctoral internship.
-As noted above, students must complete all requirements for the pre-dissertation research project by the end of their second year in the program.
+Timely completion of program requirements, in addition to adhering to a sequential, organized program of academic study as outlined in this handbook, includes satisfactory completion of the Pre-Dissertation Research Project, the Doctoral Qualifying (Prelim) Examinations - Written (2nd year Fall)/ Oral (3rd year Spring), the Doctoral Dissertation, as well as completing final paperwork and filing requirements for these research projects, and the predoctoral internship.
+As noted above, students must complete all requirements for the predissertation research project by the end of their second year in the program.
 For students entering with a bachelor's degree, completion of the Ph.D. by the end of the seventh year is a program requirement.
 It should also be noted that certain kinds of financial assistance can be terminated if students exceed the normal time to complete program requirements.